Do you dream of studying abroad? Would you like to build a future in an English-speaking country?

 Reading Section

-TOEFL: This section involves reading 3-4 university-level educational texts.
+- TOEFL: This section involves reading 3-4 university-level educational texts.
 Each is followed by about 10 questions which focus on comprehension skills.
+Duration: 54-72 minutes.

-IELTS: In this section, test-takers are provided three passages.
+- IELTS: Test-takers are provided three passages.
 These serve as the basis for a variety of comprehension questions.
+Duration: 60 minutes.

 Listening Section